Casa Julfa Presents….

 Re Jin Lee - Ancestral Ceramics: Dal-hang-ari (Korean Moon Jars)

-SPRING EQUINOX | Thurs March 20th - Tues March 25th 2025
+SPRING 2026 | Thurs April 30th - Tues March 5th May 2026

 This special trip led by Re Jin Lee draws together traditional pottery, nature and a slower way of doing things against the backdrop of Casa Julfa and the idyllic town & countryside that surrounds it.